artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 We next show the solution in Ripes for a subset of the exercises proposed in Module 3 ([ExercisesModule3](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems3.pdf)).
 The remaining exercises can also be resolved and tested by the students in Ripes.

 #### Exercise 1
 Write a RISC-V assembly program that implements the following code.
-Use the ```.data``` section to assign the initial value of the variables.

 ```
 int x = 10, y = 5;